 Travelling to Finland with dogs or cats

-The rules on travelling with pets and domestic animals are the same regardless of whether you are moving to or transiting through Finland or coming on holiday.
-The rules depend on whether a pet travels passenger or together with a passenger or alone and whether it is a commercial movement.
+The rules for travelling with a dog, cat or ferret are the same whether you are moving, in transit or on holiday.
+The rules depend on whether a pet travels together with a passenger or alone and whether it is a commercial movement.

 The rules on travelling with pets differ depending on whether the animal arrives in Finland from an EU country, Norway or Iceland.